MOORE CONTEMPORARY

 7th August - 11th September 2021

-MOORE CONTEMPORARY is pleased to host the anticipated second iteration of the shared project Peripheries between brothers Abdul Abdullah and Abdul-Rahman Abdullah.
+MOORE CONTEMPORARY is pleased to host the anticipated second iteration of the shared project Peripheries between brothers ABDUL-ABDULLAH and ABDUL-RAHMAN ABDULLAH.
 Paintings by Abdul Abdullah join sculptures from Abdul-Rahman Abdullah in a vital expression that is charged by the currency of our times, and is informed by their personal perceptions and realities of what centre and periphery might mean.

 Catalogue essayist Somayra Ismailjee summarises this project: